Course Name: Bethpage State Park Golf Course – Black Course

 “Eh, let’s hope it does” – me, as I blast it out right into fescue.

 The 5th hole is a challenging double dogleg playing 423 yards.
 This teeshot is incredibly difficult for a right hander who draws the ball, as Tillinghast asks you to hit a left-to-right ballflight as this fairway moves gently right.
 An 100 yard long giant waste bunker runs until about 220 yards on the right side of the fairway and is in play for many golfers.
-The approach to this green is one of the hardest on the course, as it runs straight uphill and to the left.
+The approach to this tiny green is one of the hardest on the course, as it runs straight uphill and to the left.